 - Do you have a personal activity that you engage in at home or with others during the week

-- Do you family events to attend or do you have children who need to attend activities during the week
+- Do you have family events to attend or do you have children who need to attend activities

 Your list of things may be more or less busy than the one above.
 In attempting to manage these things you need to think about what has worked for you in the past in regard to routines and schedules.
 Do you think they will work again or do you need to establish some new routines to help your change in circumstances?

 Prioritise your list of things to do, put them on a planner for the week and then organise a daily schedule to manage these things one at a time.
 It may help you further if then create a morning, afternoon and evening schedule to avoid becoming overwhelmed by the number or enormity of the tasks.